sarahlc888/cellular-automata-on-rpi-gpu/README.md

 - We used the [FAT Filesystem documentation](http://elm-chan.org/fsw/ff/00index_e.html), CS107E [guide](http://cs107e.github.io/guides/extras/sd_library/) to FatFS, the CS107E `ff.h` module, and the example project at `$CS107E/examples/sd_fatfs` to write code to read and write presets.
 - We used code from Sarah's profiler extension of assignment 7 to evaluate cellular automata performance and guide algorithm adjustments
 - Presets
+  - Implemented a parser for [Golly's Extended RLE]((http://golly.sourceforge.net/Help/formats.html#rle) patterns.
-  - We used [Golly](http://golly.sourceforge.net/Help/formats.html#rle) for the WireWorld presets of AND gates and Nyles Heise Multiplication engine
+  - We used [Golly Patterns](https://sourceforge.net/p/golly/code/ci/master/tree/Patterns/WireWorld/) for the WireWorld presets of AND gates and Nyles Heise Multiplication engine
   - We used the [Conway Life Wiki](https://conwaylife.com/wiki/) for various the Life presets flying wing, bunnies, and Karel 177 Oscillator
+SPI and MCP3008
+- Used the provided SPI library from the `$CS107E/src`
+  - Wrote supplemental documentation for using the SPI library with information and page references from the [Broadcom Manual](https://www.raspberrypi.org/app/uploads/2012/02/BCM2835-ARM-Peripherals.pdf)
+- Wrote a module to easily use the MCP3008 using the [datahseet](https://cdn-shop.adafruit.com/datasheets/MCP3008.pdf)
+- Exponential smoothing implemented with information from the [wikipedia](https://en.wikipedia.org/wiki/Exponential_smoothing)

 GPU
 - We built directly upon a past CS 107E GPU project, "Bare Metal C QPU Library for the Raspberry Pi" by ahconkey and JoshFrancisCodes [(GitHub)](https://github.com/cs107e/ahconkey-JoshFrancisCodes-project)